PrestaShop/prestashop.github.io/content/news/posts/2025/prestashop-year-in-review-2025.md

 In the spirit of community, we also shared an inspiring [interview with Dominik Shaim Ulrich]({{< relref "news/posts/2025/Dominik-Shaim-Ulrich-contributing-locally.md" >}}), highlighting how local businesses contribute to the global project.

-## July: Extended support and new initiatives
+## July: extended support and new initiatives

 In July, we announced that [PrestaShop 8.2.x entered its extended support phase]({{< relref "news/posts/2025/82x-extended-support-phase.md" >}}), clarifying the roadmap for merchants and agencies.